zio/zio-quill/SLICK.md

 Unfortunately, the paper doesn't cover all SQL features supported by Quill.
 Some additional transformations were added to the normalization engine for this reason.

 Slick's normalization is based on an multi-phase compilation engine.
-The code complexity is very high, the compiler seems to have been developed based on trial and error over the years.
+The code complexity is very high, probably due to the lack of principled normalization rules.

-The `3.1` version features a major rewrite of the query compiler.
-Before it, even simple compositions used to produce highly nested queries with bad performance characteristics.
-The library is being stabilized, some trivial queries still fail at runtime ([example](https://github.com/slick/slick/issues/1316)).
+The last stable version (3.1) features a major rewrite of the query compiler.
+Before it, even simple compositions used to produce highly nested queries with bad performance characteristics when executed against MySQL.

 The reader is invited to compare the libraries' normalization code:

 https://github.com/getquill/quill/tree/master/quill-core/src/main/scala/io/getquill/norm
 https://github.com/slick/slick/tree/master/slick/src/main/scala/slick/compiler

-## Database interaction ##

-TDB

-## Performance ##

-TDB